HarvardURC/Pacbot/2017-2018/GameEngine/comm/README.md

-In order to regenerate the protobuffers run the following in this folder:
-"protoc -I=./ --python_out=./ ./pacmanState.proto"
+Use GNU make to rebuild the protocol buffer python file